Back to 50cc roadracing

 http://www.youtube.com/watch?v=1U4bOtifdFU

-Owner and builder Eric Manning and driver Andy Sills
+Owner and builder Eric Manning and rider Andy Sills

 competes in the modified partially streamlined methanol- fueled class.